-XFCE provides a fast, resource-efficient desktop environment that runs smoothly on older hardware, virtual machines, and systems where you want maximum performance without sacrificing usability.
-Whether you need a lightweight alternative to GNOME for minimal VPS setups, a responsive environment for remote desktop sessions over slow connections, or a minimal desktop for server administration tasks without the overhead of modern compositing, XFCE delivers a clean interface with low memory overhead.
-By the end of this guide, you will have XFCE installed on CentOS Stream 9, configured as an available session at login, and ready to use as your primary or secondary desktop environment.
+XFCE provides a fast, resource-efficient desktop environment for CentOS Stream that runs smoothly on older hardware, virtual machines, and systems where you want maximum performance without sacrificing usability.
+Whether you need a lightweight alternative to GNOME for minimal server setups, a responsive environment for remote desktop sessions, or a clean desktop for administration tasks without heavy compositing overhead, XFCE delivers low memory usage with a fully functional interface.
+By the end of this guide, you will have XFCE installed on CentOS Stream with the EPEL repository configured, a display manager enabled, and a session ready to use at login.

 XFCE is currently available for CentOS Stream 9 only.
-As of December 2025, the Xfce group is not available in EPEL 10 for CentOS Stream 10 (Docker-verified), and the standalone Xorg server package (xorg-x11-server-Xorg) is not shipped on EL10.
-X11 applications run via Xwayland instead.
-You can track the current EPEL 10 packaging discussion on Red Hat Bugzilla (Bug 2366792).
+As of February 2026, the Xfce group is not available in EPEL 10 for CentOS Stream 10, which removed the standalone Xorg server in favor of Wayland-only.
+You can track the EPEL 10 packaging discussion on Red Hat Bugzilla (Bug 2366792).
 This guide covers CentOS Stream 9 installation.

-First, refresh your package cache and apply any pending updates.
-This step ensures compatibility with the packages you are about to install and reduces the risk of version conflicts during the XFCE installation.
+Refresh your package cache and apply any pending updates to ensure compatibility with the packages you are about to install:

 sudo dnf upgrade --refresh

 XFCE is not included in the default CentOS Stream repositories.
-Instead, you need to add the Extra Packages for Enterprise Linux (EPEL) repository, which provides community-maintained packages that complement the base distribution.
-Additionally, EPEL Next contains packages intended for upcoming RHEL minor releases.
+The Extra Packages for Enterprise Linux (EPEL) repository provides the Xfce group, and many of its packages depend on the CodeReady Builder (CRB) repository for development libraries.

 For more details about EPEL configuration and management, see our guide to installing EPEL on CentOS Stream.

-With the repositories configured, you can now install the XFCE desktop environment using DNF’s group install feature.
-This command pulls in all core XFCE components, including the file manager, panel, window manager, and essential utilities:
+With EPEL and CRB enabled, install the XFCE desktop environment using the DNF group install feature.
+This pulls in all core XFCE components, including the Thunar file manager, the XFCE panel, the Xfwm4 window manager, and essential utilities:

 dnf group list installed | grep -i xfce